mendix/docs/content/appstore/widgets/range-slider.md

   ![](attachments/range-slider/step-value.png)

-* Set a microflow that is executed once a range value is changed on the slider
+* Set a microflow that is executed when a range value is changed on the slider

-* Show or hide a tooltip when you click or move the slider handle
+* Show a tooltip when you click or move the slider handle

 * Render the slider with different colors